Static-V01D/Simple-Movie-Database/README.md

 # 🎬 Simple Movie Database

-A lightweight C# application designed to manage a collection of movies and actors, along with their associations.
+A server-side rendered (SSR) web application built with C#, designed to manage a collection of movies and actors, along with their associations.

 ## 📖 Overview